layout: page title: Reliability section_id: methods —

 Calculating reliability in CogStat

 CogStat is a data and statistical analysis software that runs the analyses automatically and compiles an output that is easier to understand and interpret.
-In version 2.4, we add some initial support for reliability analyses and plan to improve them in later releases.
+In version 2.4, we added some initial support for reliability analyses and plan to improve them in later releases.

 We investigated some fundamental properties of the ASRT task’s reliability.